-Minnesota’s current minimum wage is $10.33 for employers whose gross annual sales or business is $500,000 or more.
-The rate is $8.42 for employers whose gross annual sales or business is less than $500,000.
+Minnesota’s current state minimum wage is $10.33 for large employers whose gross annual sales or business is $500,000 or more.
+The rate is $8.42 for small employers whose gross annual sales or business is less than $500,000.

 For more information on Minnesota’s minimum wage laws, visit our Minnesota Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.

 Related topic covered on other pages include:

-Minnesota labor laws require employers to pay employees overtime at a rate of one and one-half times (1½ times) their regular rate when they work more than 48 hours in a workweek, unless otherwise exempt.
+Minnesota labor laws require employers to pay employees overtime at a rate of one and one-half times (1½ times) their regular rate of pay when they work more than 48 hours in a workweek, unless otherwise exempt.
 MN Overtime Facts.
-Federal law, under the federal Fair Labor Standards Act (FLSA), requires employers to pay employees overtime at a rate of 1½ times their regular rate when they work more than 40 hours in a workweek, unless otherwise exempt.
-See FLSA: Overtime for more information regarding federal overtime requirements.
+Federal law, under the federal Fair Labor Standards Act (FLSA), requires employers to pay employees overtime at a rate of 1½ times their regular rates of pay when they work more than 40 hours in a workweek, unless otherwise exempt.

 Employees may be eligible for prevailing wages if they work on federal or state government or government-funded construction projects or perform certain federal or state government services.
 See the Minnesota Prevailing Wages, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.